waker-he/cs-learning-notes/cpp/concurrency/intro.md

         unlock
         ```

+## Testing and Debugging Multithreaded Applications

+- structure of multithreaded test code
+    - general setup code that must be executed before anything else
+    - thread-specific setup code that must run on each thread
+    - code for each thread that you want to run concurrently
+    - the code to be run after the concurrent execution has finished, possibly including assertions on the state of the code
+- techniques for locating concurrency-related bugs
+    - code review
+    - make each test to run the smallest amount of code that could potentially demonstrate a problem
+    - It’s also worth eliminating the concurrency from the test in order to verify that the problem is concurrency-related.
+- testing using brute-force (stress testing): note that it might give you false condfidence

 ## References

 - Williams, A. (2019).
 C++ Concurrency in Action, Second Edition.
 Chapter 1: Hello, world of concurrency in C++.
 Manning Publications.
 - https://wiki.haskell.org/Parallelism_vs._Concurrency
 - https://stackoverflow.com/questions/1050222/what-is-the-difference-between-concurrency-and-parallelism
 - Winter 2023 EECS 482 slides, Manos Kapritsos
+- Williams, A. (2019).
+C++ Concurrency in Action, Second Edition.
+Chapter 11: Testing and debugging multithreaded applications.
+Manning Publications.